yonah-mann/pywars/README.md

 A: No deadline yet.
 I want to see how much interest there is first then decide.

 Q: What do I get for winning?
-A: This tournament is mainly meant for fun, but I'll throw in a $20 Amazon gift-card to the champion.
+A: This tournament is mainly meant for fun, so just the pride knowing you created the best bot.

 Q: How can I watch battles play out?
 A: I will screen capture the battle and upload the videos to Youtube.
 I will also provide the source so you can run it yourself.